dapor2000/docker-kerio-connect/README.md

 https://IP-FROM-DOCKER:4040

-If you need to change anything inside the Container, ther is a SSH Server running with
+If you need to change anything inside the Container, there is a SSH Server running with
 ```
 User docker
 Passwort test123